warehouse-pg/whpg-docs/docs/docs/7x/analytics/pl_java.md

 > **Note** The PL/Java `uninstall.sql` script, used in previous releases to remove the language registration, is deprecated.

-### <a id="topic_tgt_nfg_mjb"></a>Uninstall the Java JAR files and Software Package

-If no databases have PL/Java as a registered language, remove the Java JAR files and uninstall the WarehousePG PL/Java extension with the `gppkg` utility.

-1. Remove the `pljava_classpath` server configuration parameter from the `postgresql.conf` file on all WarehousePG hosts.
-For example:

-    ```
-    $ gpconfig -r pljava_classpath
-    ```

-2. Remove the JAR files from the directories where they were installed on all WarehousePG hosts.
-For information about JAR file installation directories, see [Enabling PL/Java and Installing JAR Files](#topic6).
-3. Use the WarehousePG `gppkg` utility with the `remove` option to uninstall the PL/Java extension.
-This example uninstalls the PL/Java extension on a Linux system:

-    ```
-    $ gppkg remove pljava-1.4.3
-    ```

-    You can run the `gppkg` utility with the options `query` to list the installed extensions and their versions.

-4. Remove any updates you made to `greenplum_path.sh` for PL/Java.
-5. Reload `greenplum_path.sh` and restart the database

-    ```
-    $ source $GPHOME/greenplum_path.sh
-    $ gpstop -r
-    ```

 ## <a id="topic13"></a>Writing PL/Java functions